Harbour Assembly constituency

 Harbour is a state assembly constituency in Chennai district of the Indian state of Tamil Nadu.
 Its State Assembly Constituency number is 18.
 It falls under Chennai Central Lok Sabha constituency during national elections.

 Most successful party: DMK (ten times).
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.
+Former Chief Minister Karunanidhi won from this in 1991, only dmk candidate who won in election, later resigned.

 Overview

 As per orders of the Delimitation Commission, No. 18 Harbour Assembly constituency is composed of Ward 23-30, 43-44, 48-49 and 80 of Greater Chennai Corporation.